elektrotehnika/digel-asic-labs-fa24/lab4/README.md

 2. Look in the post-layout text timing report (`build/par-rundir/reports/rcx_sta.checks.max.setup.rpt`).
 Find a path inside which the same type of cell is used more than once.
 Identify the delay of those instances of that common cell.
 Can you explain why they are different?

-3. Which post-layout report contains the <u>worst case</u> power consumption and why?
+3. Which post-layout report contains the <u>worst case</u> power consumption and **why**?
 What is the total power consumption value?

 ### Question 2: Understanding PAR

 1. Take a note of the orientations of power straps and routing metals.
-If you were to place pins on the right side of this block instead of the bottom, what metal layers could they be on?
+If you were to place pins on the right side of this block instead of the bottom, what metal layers should they be on?

 2. Name at least 5 different DRC check types that need to be checked before a design is sent for tape-out.